 Appeal issues

-The appeal only addresses issues raised in the appeal, so any other issues an injured worker wants to raise during the hearing will not be considered
+The appeal only addresses issues raised in the appeal, so any other issues you want to raise during the hearing will not be considered

 Example: Karen appeals the insurance company’s decision regarding the low level of permanent partial disability.
 She is rewarded for her work injury.